e280/authlocal/README.md

       salt: "",
     })

-    console.log(comms?.secret)
+    console.log(channel?.secret)
     ```
-    - `comms` is null if the user denied the request or closed the popup
+    - `channel` is null if the user denied the request or closed the popup
-    - `comms.secret` will be a hex secret key if successful
+    - `channel.secret` will be a hex secret key if successful
-- the resulting `comms.secret` is a shared key
+- the resulting `channel.secret` is a shared key
     - if we flip roles, swapping alice and bob's ids, we will get the same key either way
     - thus, both alice and bob can derive the same cryption key between each other, totally offline
-    - thus either party can open this same secure comms channel — all they need are each other's ids
+    - thus either party can open this same secure channel — all they need are each other's ids

 ### Thumbprint
 - **`thumbprint` is an `@e280/stz` tool for visualizing 64-char ids**